shczhen/docs/sql-statements/sql-statement-use.md

 ---
-title: 使用| TiDBSQLステートメントリファレンス
+title: USE | TiDB SQL Statement Reference
-summary: TiDBデータベースのUSEの使用法の概要。
+summary: An overview of the usage of USE for the TiDB database.
 ---

 # 使用する {#use}